upcmd/updocs-content/logs/c0115_vvvv.md

     Executing task stack layer: 1

-    -Step1: [main task: call subtask and exam the return value in following steps ] {
+    -Step1: [main task: call subtask and exam the return value in following steps ] current exec runtime vars:
-      Name: "main task",
-      Do: "subtask1",
-      Dox: <nil>,
-      Func: "call",
-      Vars: <nil>,
-      Dvars: <nil>,
-      Desc: "call subtask and exam the return value in following steps",
-      Reg: "",
-      Flags: <nil>,
-      If: "",
-      Else: <nil>,
-      Loop: <nil>,
-      Until: "",
-      RefDir: "",
-      VarsFile: ""
-    }

-    current exec runtime vars:
     (*core.Cache)({
-      "tom": "this is tom in global",
+      "jerry": "this is jerry in global",
-      "jerry": "this is jerry in global"
+      "tom": "this is tom in global"
     })

-    drunk_noyce0: overall final exec vars:
+    self: final context exec vars:

     (*core.Cache)({
-      "tom": "this is tom in global",
+      "jerry": "this is jerry in global",
-      "jerry": "this is jerry in global"
+      "tom": "this is tom in global"
     })

       located task-> 2 [subtask1]: